Dehorning in Beef Cattle

+Dehorning beef cattle is a common management practice to reduce the risk of injury and bruising to other cattle and to improve handler safety.
 Horns are absent at birth but grow from a cluster of cells known as horn buds.
 Not all cattle have horns and with the availability and adoption of polled genetics, the majority of Canada’s beef herd is polled.
 Horn buds attach to the skull when a calf is approximately two to three months of age.

 Removing horns by disbudding or dehorning is a common management practice in order to: